A cozy workspace with a laptop and coffee, representing the Ask Vanessa care journal

 Ask Vanessa: The Importance of Respite Care for Primary Caregivers

-In my years as a nurse and care advocate, the most common emotion I see in adult children isn't just love—it's guilt.
+In my years as a nurse and care advocate, the most common emotion I see in adult children isn't just love.
+It's guilt.
 Guilt for feeling tired.
 Guilt for wanting a weekend away.
-Guilt for admitting that caring for Mom or Dad is harder than they expected.
-I often tell families: caregiving is a marathon, not a sprint.
+Guilt for admitting that caring for Mom or Dad is harder than they ever expected.
+I tell families all the time: caregiving is a marathon, not a sprint.
 But unlike a marathon, there's no finish line in sight, and you rarely get water breaks unless you demand them.
 That "water break" is what we call respite care.
-It isn't about abandoning your loved one; it's about refueling so you can return to them with patience, clarity, and renewed strength.
-Let's unpack what this really means and why it's a medical necessity, not a luxury.
+It's not about abandoning your loved one.
+It's about refueling so you can return to them with patience, clarity, and renewed strength.
+Let's talk about what this really means and why it's a medical necessity, not a luxury.

 December 12, 2025